Kirin-Hunter-Nan/AI-Learn/project-1/README.md

-This project is the first project that I try to train a model for
+This project is the first project that I try to train a model for my learning